npcottaris/plotlab/README.md

 % Get handles to all the recipe functions included in file 'PSTHrecipe.m' externalRecipes = PSTHrecipes;

-% Let's go with the second recipe whichExternalRecipe = externalRecipes{2};
+% Pick the second recipe
+whichExternalRecipe = externalRecipes{2};

 % How to color the neuron responses.
 This
 % matrix is passed as an input argument to
 % the chosen recipe function handle. neuronColors = [...
-   0.3 0.3 0.5; ...  % neuron 1 in gray
+   0.3 0.3 0.5; ...  % neuron 1 in grayish-blue
    1 0.2 0.2 ...     % neuron 2 in pinkish-red
    ];

-% Apply the chosen recipe passing the neuronColors as input argument plotlab.applyRecipe(...
+% Apply the chosen recipe and pass the neuronColors as input argument plotlab.applyRecipe(...
    'customRecipeFunction', @()whichExternalRecipe(neuronColors), ...
    'figureWidthInches', 6, ...